How To Change Outlook Email Address

 Written by David Morelo

 Microsoft does not allow you to rename an existing Outlook email address to turn, for example john123@outlook.com into john.smith@outlook.com.
-What you can do instead is add an alias, which is basically a new email address attached to your existing account.
+Your options are to add an alias to your existing account or to create a new Microsoft account entirely, and this guide walks through how to choose and what to do next.

 What "Changing an Email Address" Actually Means in Outlook